AI Agents vs. Marketing Agencies: Which Is Better for Your Business?

 - You want a dedicated partner who grows with your brand

-Choose AI when:
+Choose AI agents when:

 - Your budget is limited or you're bootstrapping